codefresh-io/docs.codefresh.io/_docs/whats-new/on-prem-release-notes.md

 ##### GitOps
 ** Renaming an ApplicationSet or GitSource removes all application's resources and then adds them again.
-** `Prune skipped` message for Argo CD applications after upgrading to GitOps Runtime v0.4.2.
 * Unable to delete clusters in the Codefresh UI.
 * Codefresh UI unresponsive when clicking Warnings/Errors button in the **GitOps Apps** dashboard.
 * `Failed to create binary image error` from Image reporter for images exceeding 2GB.